 Digital prestige and wealth.
-NFT the future of luxury?
+Are NFTs the future of luxury?

 Vr G6fd9f4fbf 1280

-NFT tokens took the Internet mainstream by storm and very quickly won the hearts and wallets – especially of young people.
-It seems to be over now.
-The fleeting fad lasted two years, and only unique but worthless scraps of code remain in the digital wallets of non-exchangeable token lovers.
-However, just because we don’t hear about non-exchangeable tokens for the time being doesn’t mean it was a temporary trend.
-At a time when the market NFT there is a capital drought, large companies are beginning to invest in this technology with a clear long-term focus.
+NFT tokens stormed into the online mainstream and quickly captured the hearts—and wallets—of people, especially the younger generation.
+It seems like it’s all over now.
+The fleeting trend lasted two years, and all that’s left in the digital wallets of NFT enthusiasts are unique but worthless scraps of code.
+However, the fact that we don’t hear much about non-fungible tokens at the moment doesn’t mean it was just a passing fad.
+While the NFT market is experiencing a capital drought, major companies are starting to invest in this technology with a clearly long-term perspective.

-More and more of our lives are slowly being recorded in digital form.
-We used to go out to the movies, today we “go in” on the Netflix.
-We used to go shopping, and today we visit online stores.
-It used to be that in order to talk, we had to meet – today we are in touch 24/7 via voice and text messaging.
-The physical meeting has not yet become a relic, fortunately, but – like it or not – everything is moving towards the fact that going out to a party, a possession or a coffee will not require leaving home either!
-This is thanks to, among other things, the fledgling metaversum (virtual reality) technology, as well as NFTs.
+More and more aspects of our lives are gradually being recorded in digital form.
+We used to go out to the cinema; today, we “log in” to Netflix.
+We used to go shopping, but now we visit online stores.
+In the past, to have a conversation, we had to meet in person—now we’re in touch 24/7 through voice and text messengers.
+Fortunately, physical meetings haven’t become obsolete just yet, but—like it or not—everything seems to be heading in a direction where going out to a party, a get-together, or even for coffee won’t require leaving the house!
+This is thanks in part to the emerging technology of the metaverse (virtual reality), as well as NFTs.

 New world, old rules.
 Metaverse users surround themselves with digital luxury

-According to NFTevening,com -. metaversum Decentraland is visited by 8,000 unique users each day.
-The Sandbox metaverse, on the other hand, recorded a digital population of 1 million unique users in all of 2022.
-And these are not the only such platforms – Meta, among others, is working on its own, which even suggests that the company is abandoning the Facebook name as generic for a conglomerate of several large social media platforms, i.e. Instagram, Facebook, WhatsApp, among others..
-Visionaries – such as Mark Zuckerberg, founder of Facebook – see the future in the metaverse.
-They also see it exclusive Brands that are moving their physical collections to the digital world.
-Ba they are even opening their stores there!
+According to the NFTevening.com portal, the Decentraland metaverse is visited by 8,000 unique users every day.
+Meanwhile, the Sandbox metaverse recorded a digital population of 1 million unique users throughout 2022.
+And these aren’t the only platforms of this kind—Meta is also working on its own, which is even suggested by the company dropping the Facebook name as the umbrella for its conglomerate of major social media platforms, including Instagram, Facebook, and WhatsApp.
+Visionaries—such as Mark Zuckerberg, founder of Facebook—see the future in the metaverse.
+Exclusive brands are also taking notice, bringing their physical collections into the digital world.
+In fact, they’re even opening their own stores there!

-By transferring real life to the virtual world, people are also taking their natural instincts there.
-At this point – and probably for a very long time, if ever – physiological needs will not be satisfied in virtual reality.
-Others, on the other hand, can and are already being satisfied – such as the need to stand out in a crowd and the desire for limited or unique items.
-NFT technology has provided an opportunity to secure uniqueness – to make a digital item unique.
+Transferring real life into the virtual world means that people also bring their natural instincts with them.
+For now—and probably for a long time, if ever—we won’t be able to satisfy physiological needs in virtual reality.
+However, other needs can already be met there, such as the desire to stand out from the crowd or to own limited-edition or unique items.
+NFT technology has made it possible to secure uniqueness—making a digital item truly one of a kind.

-NFT Token – secured by blockchain (blockchain) cryptography – can be a kind of certificate of authenticity, the first one that is unalterable and truly unique.
-Digital reality makes it easy to assign it to the digital object it is meant to represent.
-This is why well-known, prestigious brands – automotive, clothing, fashion, and even banks – are appearing in large numbers in various metaverse!
-If a well-known fashion brand sells one of its collections in NFT form, it is possible to digitally represent it.
-Thus, avatars (characters) of metawersum users can be “clad” in Nike shoes, Adidas, Hilfiger clothing, and carry a handbag from the Louis Vuitton.
+NFT token – secured by blockchain cryptography – can serve as a unique certificate of authenticity, the first truly unforgeable and genuinely unique one.
+The digital world makes it easy to assign it to a digital item it is meant to represent.
+That’s why various metaverses are seeing the arrival of numerous well-known, prestigious brands – from automotive and clothing to fashion and even banks!
+If a famous fashion brand sells one of its collections as an NFT, it can be digitally recreated.
+This means that avatars (characters) in the metaverse can be “dressed” in Nike or Adidas shoes, Hilfiger clothing, and carry a Louis Vuitton bag at their side.

 Screenshot 2